gradle/declarative-gradle/docs/reference/migration-case-study.md

 ```

 And we _removed_ these dependencies from the `jvmMain.dependencies` block where they were previously declared.
-Set the org.gradle.kotlin.dsl.dcl flag in the project's properties file.
+As this KMP project was only targeting the JVM platform, replacing the declarations in the `jvmMain.dependencies` with the `jvm.dependencies` block, will add them to the same configurations when the Software Type plugin applied, and the dependencies available to the project will remain identical after this change.

 Now the prototype plugin should be take care of wiring these dependencies into the appropriate configurations, and the project should continue to build and run without change.

 This represents the minimal configuration needed to make use of this `kotlinApplication` Software Type - which is why this snippet also declares the required JDK version information.

-Continue to do this for each of your dependencies.
+Continue to migrate each of your dependencies from the global `dependencies` block into the appropriate, more specific `dependencies` block provided by the new Software Type.
+The goal is to completely delete the global block.

 5. Setup an included build to define custom plugins